 Tools and Resources to Help You Better Understand NY PFL:

-- NEW NY PFL 2019 vs. 2018 Benefit Provisions Comparison for employers and employees
+- NY PFL 2020 vs. 2019 Benefit Provisions Comparison for employers and employees

-- NEW NY DBL vs. PFL Benefit Comparison Chart for employers and employees
+- 2020 NY DBL vs. PFL Benefit Comparison Chart for employers and employees

-- NEW NY PFL Claims Frequently Asked Questions for employers and employees
+- NY PFL Claims Frequently Asked Questions for employers and employees

 - Guardian NY PFL Claim Forms & Employee Statement of Rights for Guardian NY statutory disability (DBL) customers